ufz/ogs/Documentation/ProjectFile/prj/time_loop/global_process_coupling/convergence_criteria/t_convergence_criterion.md

-Defines the convergence criteria of the global un-coupling loop of the staggered scheme for each individual process.
+Defines the convergence criterion for each weakly coupled process.